 Guys, I hope you give this instant pot beet soup a go.
 If you do, let me know in the comment section!

-- 2 tbsp Sunflower Oil See note 1
+- 2 tablespoons Sunflower Oil See note 1

 - 1 Onion , medium-large

 - 9 ounces White Cabbage (300 grams)